"Our game is a long game. We do not plan for the next year, or the next ten years, or the next budget cycle. We plan for eternity."

 - In both Whitewolf's old and new World of Darkness, elder vampires tend to play long games— the older the vampire, the longer the game.

 - The eventual reveal of the Reaper's origin in the third game shows that the Catalyst, the AI built by the Leviathans presumably about a billion years ago, was playing the longest game of all.
-It planned the cycle of extinction, that it's creations, the Reapers, perpetuated, as an experiment to see if there was some solution to the organic vs synthetic life struggle that always seamed to occur, that it hadn't considered.
-As long as the Reapers succeeded the cycle would continue but the construction of the Crucible by the organics was unprecedented in any of the previous cycles, which changed the variables of the Catalyst's considerations giving way to new options for solving the organic/synthetic dilemma.
+It planned the cycle of extinction, that its creations, the Reapers, perpetuated, as an experiment to see if there was some solution to the organic vs synthetic life struggle that always seemed to occur, that it hadn't considered.
+As long as the Reapers succeeded, the cycle would continue, but the construction of the Crucible by the organics was unprecedented in any of the previous cycles, which changed the variables of the Catalyst's considerations and gave way to new options for solving the organic/synthetic dilemma.

 - In Final Fantasy IX, it's revealed that Garland is playing one of these in his attempt to restore Terra and its people; essentially, he's merged Terra with the planet Gaia, and has been slowly assimilating the souls of Gaia's own reincarnation-cycle.
 He's also been using his personal Angel of Death, Kuja, to start wars on Gaia so that souls can be siphoned into Terra at acceptable rates.
 This is a long game that has been running for over five thousand years.

 - Blue Planet: The Shivans and the Vishnans are playing a game so long that's it's been going since before the Vishnans ever evolved as a species (that was several billion years ago, and the Vishnans have become Sufficiently Advanced Aliens since then).
 Humanity may play some part in their plans, and the conflict is over that, but ultimately, the fate of humankind is a sideshow to the real threat: preventing the "Second Apocalypse".